The information in this article appliesto:

 I would like to model a sauna room in my Home Designer software.
-How would I do that?
+How do I do that?

 First, launch your Home Designer software and choose to open the plan in which you would like to customize your sauna room.